rayoub/rupee/results/benchmarks/README.md

 Following is a list of the benchmarks used to evaluate the performance of RUPEE.

+### Against mTM

+Currently, mTM appears to be working with a combined set of domains from SCOP 2.06 and SCOP 2.07.
+It is for this reason care has been taken to filter out domains defined in SCOP 2.06, but not in SCOP 2.07.
+For instance, a search for *d4pwvb_* will return both *d4pwvb_* from SCOP 2.06 and *d4pwvb1* from SCOP 2.07.
+This only occurs for a few domains that have been modified from SCOP 2.06 to SCOP 2.07.
+Nevertheless, this has to be accounted for to achieve a fair comparison.

 #### scop_d500

 Identical to d500 used in the mTM paper.